pingcap/docs/dev/reference/sql/functions-and-operators/expressions-pushed-down.md

 # List of Operators for Pushdown

 When TiDB reads data from TiKV, TiDB tries to push down some expressions to TiKV to be processed thus reducing the amount of data transferred and the computational pressure on a single TiDB node.
-This document introduces operators that TiDB supports for pushdown and how to blacklist specific operators.
+This document introduces operators that TiDB supports for pushdown and how to prohibit specific operators from being pushed down by putting them on the blacklist.

 ## List of operators for pushdown